+31 (0)43 30 88 400 | office@comex.eu

 All-European storage that truly contributes to digital sovereignty

 True control over your data starts with the right storage.
-At Comex, we offer three Europe-made solutions that help organizations keep their data secure, available and sovereign.
-Whether it’s archiving, backup or AI, we offer reliable solutions tailored to your organization’s specific needs.
+At Comex, we offer three European-made solutions that help organizations keep their data secure, available, and sovereign.
+Whether it concerns archiving, backup, or AI, we provide reliable solutions tailored to the specific needs of your organization.

 Silent Cubes